MadLadSquad/MadLadSquadSite/README.md

 - [UntitledDESettings](https://github.com/MadLadSquad/UntitledDESettings) - A settings manager for UDE, to be developed
 - [UntitledCalculator](https://github.com/MadLadSquad/UntitledCalculator) - A cross-platform calculator application, to be developed
 - [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer) - A minimal cross-platform image viewer, to be developed
-- [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE, to be developed
+- [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE
-- [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text, to be developed
+- [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text
 - [UntitledNotify](https://github.com/MadLadSquad/UntitledNotify) - Cross-platform OS notification library, to be developed
 - [UntitledPackageGenerator](https://github.com/MadLadSquad/UntitledPackageGenerator) - A generator for build and distribution formats such as debs, winget manifests, rpms, ebuilds, etc. to be developed
 - [UntitledDesktopCompat](https://github.com/MadLadSquad/UntitledDesktopCompat) - A bunch of compatibility utilities for multidirectional conversion between KDE, Gnome and UDE formats, to be developed
 - [UntitledPackageRepository](https://github.com/MadLadSquad/UntitledPackageRepository) - A repository for plugin packages used by the plugin package manager, to be developed
 - [UntitledPackageManager](https://github.com/MadLadSquad/UntitledPackageManager) - A package manager for plugins and mods, to be developed
-- [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that created needed folders and files when first installing UDE, to be developed
+- [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that creates needed folders and files when first installing UDE
 - [UntitledPolkitUtils](https://github.com/MadLadSquad/UntitledPolkitUtils) - A collection of utilities for dealing with [polkit](https://en.wikipedia.org/wiki/Polkit), to be developed
 - [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed
 - [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) - An implementation of the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)